tsokawing/hikeasy/Backend/README.md

 ## How to start the backend

-You only need to run this command:
+To run the backend locally for quick testing, you only need to run this command:

 ```
 npm start